 When an order comes in, you simply send your order information to your POD company, and they fulfill and ship your product to the end customer.

 In this post, I’ve written up a full comparison of the 2 most popular print on demand companies, Printful vs Printify.
-Unlike other reviews you see on the Internet, I’ve actually used and evaluated both services to sell t-shirts online.
+Unlike other reviews you see on the Internet, I’ve actually used and evaluated both print providers to sell t-shirts online for my ecommerce business.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store